 We advise you to read it carefully and make sure you are familiar with the information at all times.

-We wish you a fruitful and inspiring PREMIUM endeavor and look forward to seeing you and all that PREMIUM helped you accomplish at the PREMIUM Closing Seminar in May.
+We wish you a fruitful and inspiring PREMIUM endeavor and look forward to seeing you and all that PREMIUM helped you accomplish at the PREMIUM Closing Event in May.

 The PREMIUM Central Management Team